Blog

 eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.

 Let’s get right to it.
 (There’s more info about how to prep for investing below the list.)
 Here’s how to invest 500k.
 (Note: Don’t have 500K yet?
-Check out our list of ways to invest 50k here.)
+Check out our list of ways to invest 50k here, and our list of ways to invest 200k here.)

 1. Art and Collectibles